 Indian cinema turned 105 this year.
-Cinematograph or the early motion picture projector was invented in France in 1895 and has ever since been a powerful and intimate media to provide entertainment and influence human consciousness.
+The cinematograph or the early motion picture projector was invented in France in 1895 and has ever since been a powerful and intimate medium to provide entertainment and influence human consciousness.

 In India, in the last century or so, since Raja Harishchandra was produced in 1913 by Marathi film director Dadasahib Phalke, the silver screen has established itself as the largest producer of films in the world.